Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Angelo.md

 ### 2025 5-30 Updated Images
   Added images to Sun and Zombie.
 Sun adds to SunBank when it is clicked, and disappears.
 It also falls and expires after a few seconds of landing at a certain point.

+### 2025 6-1
+  (At Home)
+  Updated game so that a lose screen appears after the zombies make it past a certain point. tried givign peashooters images, but not going well.